Summer of the Monkeys: Plot summary

-Under the direction of his grandfather, Jay Berry contacts the circus and is advised to attempt to befriend Jimbo.
-Upon returning to the monkeys' grove, he finds them around a hidden still; the drunken monkeys indeed befriend him, but their gesture of friendship is a gift of whiskey that leaves him drunk.
+Jay Berry's grandfather contacts the circus and is advised to attempt to befriend Jimbo.
+Jay Berry decides to go look for them and he finds them around a hidden still; the drunken monkeys indeed befriend him, but their gesture of friendship is a gift of whiskey that leaves him drunk.
 After returning to his shocked family, he goes with his grandfather to a nearby town to visit the library and discover alternate methods of monkey-catching.
-Having bought supplies, they return home, but the monkeys steal it all.
+Having bought supplies such as coconuts and necessary supplies for Daisy and the rest of the family, they return home, but the monkeys steal it all.

-Daisy discovers a fairy ring, and believing it capable of granting wishes, secretly wishes that Jay Berry may be able to buy the pony and rifle that he has long desired.
+Daisy discovers a fairy ring that the family believes can make wishes come true.
+Jay Berry, despite an intense but unrealistic desire to own a horse and a .22 (because of the family's financial situation, and the cunning ability of the monkeys to evade capture) secretly wishes that his sister's leg would be made well.
+Unbeknownst to Jay Berry (and the reader), Daisy wishes for her brother to get his coveted pony and gun.

 Soon afterward, a fierce storm frightens the monkeys into accompanying him into captivity, and he quickly returns them to the circus for his reward.
-Although he considers buying the pony and rifle, he chooses to finance Daisy's surgery instead.
-By the conclusion, he and his grandfather have accumulated enough money to buy him a paint pony.
-Daisy was able to gather enough money to get him a .22 gun while she was in the city.
+Although he considers buying the pony and rifle, he chooses to finance Daisy's surgery to fix her crippled leg instead.
+In the end, Daisy's surgery expenses were less than expected, and grandpa's negotiation skills, Jay Berry has enough money to get the .22 gun and pony he had long desired.

 Film adaptation

-Summer of the Monkeys is a 1998 American family adventure-drama film directed by Michael Anderson and stars Corey Sevier as Jay Berry Lee, a young boy who discovers circus monkeys living in the forest near his home.
+The book was adapted into the 1998 film of the same name directed by Michael Anderson and starring Corey Sevier as Jay Berry Lee, a young boy who discovers circus monkeys living in the forest near his home.
 The movie also stars Michael Ontkean and Leslie Hope as Jay Berry's parents, as well as Katie Stuart, Don Francks, and Wilford Brimley.

-The book was made into the movie in 1997 by Edge Productions in Saskatoon, Saskatchewan and received a limited theatrical release in both Canada and the United States in 1998 and was released on home video in the United States by Walt Disney Home Video, a subsidiary of Buena Vista Home Entertainment, Inc.
+It received a limited theatrical release in both Canada and the United States in 1998 and was released on home video in the United States by Walt Disney Home Video, a subsidiary of Buena Vista Home Entertainment, Inc.